hankcs/HanLP/docs/configure.md

 resources.

 - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
-    - It's a good practice to install the driver inside a CUDA package.
+    - It's a good practice to install the driver shipped with a CUDA package.
 - [PyTorch](https://pytorch.org/get-started/locally/)
     - If no existing PyTorch found, `pip install hanlp` will have the CPU-only PyTorch installed, which is universal and assumes no GPU or CUDA dependencies.
     - You will need to install a GPU-enabled PyTorch according to your CUDA and OS versions.
 - Cloud servers
-    - There are many cloud service providing out-of-box deep learning images.
+    - There are many cloud services providing out-of-the-box deep learning images.
 HanLP works fine on these platforms.
         They could save your time and efforts.

 :::

 ## Use Mirror Sites

-By default, we maintain a global CDN to host the models.
+By default, models are downloaded from a global CDN we maintain.
 However, in some regions the downloading speed can be slow occasionally.
 If you happen to be in one of those regions, you can find some third party mirror sites on our [bbs](https://bbs.hankcs.com/).
-When you find a working URL, say [http://mirrors-hk.miduchina.com/hanlp/](http://mirrors-hk.miduchina.com/hanlp/) , you can set a `HANLP_URL` environment variable and HanLP will pick it up at the next startup.
+When you find a working URL, say [http://mirrors-hk.miduchina.com/hanlp/](http://mirrors-hk.miduchina.com/hanlp/), you can set a `HANLP_URL` environment variable and HanLP will pick it up at the next startup.

 ```bash